-Elisabeth Storrs has long had a passion for the history, myths and legends of the ancient world.
+Elisabeth Storrs has long had a passion for the history, art and myths of the ancient world.

 She is an Australian author and graduated from University of Sydney in Arts Law, having studied Classics.
-Her curiosity piqued by an Etruscan sarcophagus depicting a couple embracing for eternity, she discovered the little known story of the struggle between Etruscan Veii and Republican Rome and the inspiration to write the Tales of Ancient Rome’ Saga.
+Her curiosity piqued by an Etruscan sarcophagus depicting a couple embracing for eternity, she discovered the little known story of the struggle between Etruscan Veii and Republican Rome and the inspiration to write the ‘A Tale of Ancient Rome’ Saga.
 Now Elisabeth is hurtling centuries forward to write Treasured, a novel set in WW2 Germany about looted art, bizarre Nazi archaeology and a race to save the Trojan Gold during the fall of Berlin.
 Be the first to hear about her new release by following her on Bookbub.

 Elisabeth is offering subscribers a free copy of her short story Dying For Rome: Lucretia’s Tale in which she retells the story of the legendary Roman woman from a fresh perspective.
-Subscribe to her newsletter to receive a free copy of this 80 page story as well as enjoy the chance to win a giveaway from a featured author each month.
+Subscribe to her monthly inspiration newsletter to receive a free copy of this 80 page story as well as enjoy the chance to win a giveaway from a featured author each month.